 The first site I consulted was Quora, surely, because it provides a lot of answers from different people including experts on different topics.
 There, users asked if it was a good idea to develop ERP in PHP as well as what advantages and disadvantages of that way were.

 Shurn Heng, a PHP developer, shared his view of the pros and cons of building ERP with PHP.
 Here are some of those:

 - It’s easy to hire a PHP developer.
 This programming language is considered to be one of the most popular languages for web development that’s why it’s quite easy to find the right candidate.

 - The availability of different frameworks.
 PHP language is good for building your ERP system as it has a lot of frameworks available.

 - Off-the-shelf PHP solutions.
-If you run some of S&M businesses, a ready PHP solution will work best for you.
-However, if your company is large, you’d better think of a bespoke software.
+If you run some of the S&M businesses, a ready PHP solution will work best for you.
+However, if your company is large, you’d better think of bespoke software.

 - It’s difficult to find a skilled PHP developer.
 Despite the fact that there are a lot of PHP specialists, it’s sometimes hard to find a true expert in PHP.
 Besides, if you want to develop an ERP system, you will need to find a person who is experienced in enterprise solutions development.